 After an injury, Miss Ireland had to stop dancing herself.
 She has devoted her time and energy to the students at Ledwig Dance Academy since then.
 The students love her style of dance and she has enjoyed working with them this past year.

-She is excited to be more involved at the studio so she can share her passion with others.
+She loves being involved at the studio sharing her passion with others.

 Miss Kodi is from Victoria.
 She began dancing the year before starting high school.
 She took classes as a local studio and then tried out for the Saberette Drill Team at Victoria East High School.
 She made the team her freshman year.
 Her sophomore year she auditioned for the Golden Saber Dance Team.
 After making varsity she tried out to be an officer and was chosen to be one of two sophomore lieutenants.
 She continued as an officer on the team her junior year and was chosen as the Lieutenant Colonel (2nd highest rank) her senior year on the team.
 Her leadership skills have grown since being an officer.